This post may include affiliate links; for details, see our disclosure policy.

 These vegetarian fajitas are easy to grill up as a fast and easy dinner recipe: the charred veggies and black bean filling is always a crowd pleaser!

 - 3 tablespoons fajita seasoning (spice blend, not prepackaged packet with additives), divided

 - 12 corn tortillas

-- Sour cream, for serving
+- Sour cream or cashew cream, for serving

 - Grill pan, if possible

 - Wash the peppers, and clean the dirt from the portobello mushroom.
 Slice the peppers and slice the onion into thick strips.
 Slice the mushroom (if not using a grill pan or basket, chop into larger pieces).
 Mince the garlic (separate and set aside 1 clove minced garlic).

 - In a large bowl, mix the vegetables with the 2 cloves minced garlic, 2 tablespoons olive oil, 2 tablespoons fajita seasoning, and ½ teaspoon kosher salt (decrease the salt if the fajita seasoning contains salt).